Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ## Difference between ADD and COPY

 ### COPY
-- **Function**: Copies files from the host to the container.
-It is a straightforward file copy operation.
+- It is a straightforward file copy operation.
 - **Example**: `COPY . /app`

 ### ADD
-- **Function**: Similar to COPY but has some additional features.
-It can also fetch remote URLs and extract tarballs.
+- It can also fetch remote URLs and extract tarballs.
 - **Example**: `ADD http://example.com/file.tar.gz /tmp/`

 ## Difference between ENTRYPOINT and CMD